 In 1518, the Theses of Luther were attached to the cathedral doors, and printing houses – which had a strong presence in the town thanks to Gutenberg – accelerated the propagation of the emerging Protestant faith.

-From 1524, the town was strongly convinced by the ideas of Reformation and its churches were allocated to the Protestant faith.
+From 1524, the town was firmly convinced by the ideas of the Reformation and its churches were allocated to the Protestant faith.

 Strasbourg, a Free City

-Over the course of his stay in Strasbourg in 1770-1771, Goethe glorified the cathedral.
+Goethe glorified the cathedral throughout his stay in Strasbourg in 1770-1771.
 The German writer paved the way for a wave of re-evaluation of gothic art in Europe.
-In 19th century France, it was Victor Hugo who was known as the instigator of this revival of interest, inspiring the architect Viollet-le-Duc and thus saving Notre-Dame de Paris from ruin.
+In 19th century France, Victor Hugo was known as the instigator of this revival of interest, inspiring the architect Viollet-le-Duc and thus saving Notre Dame de Paris from ruin.

 A note about the lantern tower!